 Roughly a third of the historical assay records, and almost 60 percent of the historical records that MDA checked, have hole identifiers that consist only of numeric digits (e.g. "1095").
 These holes are assigned to the "numeric" series in Table 12.1.
 Most, if not all, of these holes were drilled for Amax.
 All of the assay records in the "numeric" series were drilled for Amax.
 Assay certificates, or indeed even handwritten summaries of assays, are not available for these holes.
 However, the drill holes appear on a series of undated cross-sections with basic geological interpretations, and each cross section has in one corner a table setting out the assays for those holes that appear on the section.
-In reviewing these cross-sections but not in the RGMC database.
+In reviewing these cross-sections, it was discovered that there were a significant number of AMAX drill holes that were on the cross-sections but not in the RGMC database.
 As described in Section 12.1.3, these drill holes were added to the database, getting locations from the cross sections and related plan views, and getting the assays from the tables on the cross-sections.
 Subsequently, different persons associated with MDA double-checked about 68 percent of the assay table records that MDA had entered, as indicated in Table 12.1.